krillavilla/Full_Stack_Web_Development/README.md

 The goal of the Full Stack Web Developer Nanodegree program is to equip learners with the unique skills they need to build database-backed APIs and web applications.
 Each project is an opportunity to apply the lessons learned and demonstrate skills to potential employers.

+### Here, you can find starter-code the following projects:

+- 01_fyyur/starter_code - This is the project from C1.
+SQL and Data Modeling for the Web

+- 02_trivia_api/starter - This is the project from C2.
+API Development and Documentation

+- 03_coffee_shop_full_stack/starter_code - This is the project from C3.
+Identity and Access Management

+- 04_deploying_flask_app_to_kubernetes_using_eks/starter - This is the project from C4.
+Server Deployment & Containerization

+- capstone - This is the final project of this Nanodegree.

 ## Learning Objectives

 - Design and build a database for a software application.